rushikram/Blog-Generator---Using-llama-2-7B/README.md

 ![Screenshot 2025-05-17 144449](https://github.com/user-attachments/assets/14b3221f-6748-4183-b7c4-f876a67d500f)

-This app assumes you're using a quantized .bin version of the LLaMA model compatible with CTransformers.
+This app assumes you're using a quantized .bin version of the LLaMA model compatible with CTransformers and Using prompt engineering (PromptTemplate) to guide the response.